 Patients with AF of any duration require rate control (typically to < 100 beats/min at rest) to control symptoms and prevent tachycardia-induced cardiomyopathy.

-For acute paroxysms of rapid rate (eg, 140 to 160 beats/min), IV AV node blockers are used (for doses, see see Antiarrhythmic Drugs (Vaughan Williams Classification) ).
+For acute paroxysms of rapid rate (eg, 140 to 160 beats/min), IV AV node blockers are used (for doses, see Table 1: Antiarrhythmic Drugs (Vaughan Williams Classification) ).
 Caution: AV node blockers should not be used in patients with Wolff-Parkinson-White syndrome when an accessory AV pathway is involved (indicated by wide QRS duration); these drugs increase frequency of conduction via the bypass tract, possibly causing ventricular fibrillation. β-Blockers (eg, metoprolol, esmolol) are preferred if excess catecholamines are suspected (eg, in thyroid disorders, exercise-triggered cases).
 Nondihydropyridine Ca channel blockers (eg, verapamil, diltiazem) are also effective.
 Digoxin is the least effective but may be preferred if heart failure is present.
 These drugs may be used orally for long-term rate control.
 When β-blockers, nondihydropyridine Ca channel blockers, and digoxin—separately or in combination—are ineffective, amiodarone may be required.